victorarias/victorarias.github.com/_posts/2013-09-17-extending-ruby-ruby-love-part-1.md

 Code extension and decorators are a very extensive subject, but I hope with this post I could bring something new to people who's starting with the language or who don't know some of its no-so-trivial features.
 See ya!

-*OBS: Ruby 2.0 is packed with a feature called "Refinements" that improves the way of how monkey patching can be made, but it's still a experimental feature and I consciously omitted it here because of that.*
+*OBS: Ruby 2.0 is packaged with a feature called "Refinements" that improves the way of how monkey patching can be made, but it's still a experimental feature and I consciously omitted it here because of that.*